Who is more vulnerable to environmental hazards?

 Older adults (aged 65 years and over) can be more affected by environmental hazards.

 • Older adults may have limited mobility, strength and balance.
 They are also more likely to have poor eyesight and hearing.
-This means they are in one place for longer periods, and depend on others to move them out of dangerous areas [4,7].
+This means they are in one place for longer periods, and may depend on others to move them out of hazardous areas [4,7].

 • Older adults have higher rates of chronic disease, which can make them more sensitive to environmental hazards like air pollution and infectious diseases.

-• Older adults are more sensitive to dehydration on very hot days, and the effects of cold on cold days.
+• Older adults are more susceptible to dehydration on very hot days, and the effects of cold weather.

 For population statistics about older adults, go to the age profile webpage.